 Perpetual Silver Trophies are awarded to the fastest men’s and women’s 1x.
 The Bill Kalenius Memorial Trophy goes to the fastest 2x.

 We are happy to report that PBC brought home the hardware at the Head of the Charles in the Women’s Grand Masters 8+ event.
-In addition, PBC members Ned McCall and Todd Vogt had an excellent and thrilling race in the Men’s Senior Masters 8+.

 Under the PBC banner in the women’s event, Anita, Lori Jensen and yours truly ganged up with Joan Linse, Stacy Stein, and Cathy Holdorf from Corvallis, Sally Keller from OAR in Eugene, Susan Kinne, and coxswain Rachel Le Mieux, Lake Washington stalwarts to subdue the nearest competition by 45 seconds.
 This was a race within a race, with the 60+ and the 50+ age group winners getting medals in their divisions.
 PBC beat over half the field in the overall event, ending up 17th.
 It was great to hear cheering from the bridges as we raced through.